 A firm mattress will prevent the baby from trapping their face into softer materials and ideally keeping them on their backs which is the safest sleep position.
 Again, crib safety must always be one of your top concerns.

 Say you have now allowed your baby to sleep in their crib for daytime naps for about a week as part of the sleep preparation transition away from using bassinets.
 The next step will be to move the crib into your bedroom to be used when your baby sleeps at nighttime.
-Depending on how big the room is, it might prove tricky getting the crib to fit into your bedroom.
+Depending on how big the room is, getting the crib to fit into your bedroom might prove tricky.

-There are also many things you can do to make the nursery a happy and peaceful place for your baby.
+You can also do many things to make the nursery a happy and peaceful place for your baby.
 If you recall, we mentioned that it was a good idea to place your baby into the crib during the day for naps to help get them familiar with the experience.
 The additional benefit of doing this is that your baby will become familiar with the nursery as a safe place for sleeping.

-That covers all you need to know when you switch from bassinet to crib and how to do the change in a manner that is least stressful and turbulent for the baby.
+That covers all you need to know when you switch from bassinet to crib and how to change in the least stressful and turbulent manner for the baby.
 Hopefully, it was of use, and remember to take things one step at a time!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.